-- We have a caring and knowledgeable Undergraduate Advisor, Miriam Busch, who is always willing to help.
-You can contact her at mbusch@byu.edu. - We have a Peer Advisor, who has experienced the program first-hand and can help answer questions and provide support.
-You can contact her at meadvisement@byu.edu - We also have an Advisement Center in the College.
+- We have a caring and knowledgeable Undergraduate Advisor, Marianne Cutchins who is always willing to help.
+You can contact her at mariannec@byu.edu or 801-422-2624. - We have a Peer Advisor, who has experienced the program first-hand and can help answer questions and provide support.
+You can contact them at meadvisement@byu.edu - We also have an Advisement Center in the College.
 You can make an appointment there by calling 801-422-4325, or by stopping in 246 EB. - We have a well-maintained website.
 Please visit us there at me.byu.edu. - Don't hesitate to make an appointment with your faculty advisor, or a professor from one of your classes.
 We have a fantastic faculty who care very much about your success.
 You can get contact information for any of our faculty or staff from our website.